The 36 Best Ways to Keep Your Fitness Members Motivated

 Whether you call them students, members, or clients, here are 34 ideas to keep them engaged and improve retention

-We’ve compiled some of our favourite ways to do just that: keep clients at your fitness studio engaged and motivated, get them through the door often, and keep their routines from feeling stale.
-The key is to keep your members active and make them feel like they’re just as much a part of your fitness business as you are.
+We’ve compiled some of our favourite ways to do just that: keep clients at your fitness studio engaged, get them through the door often, and keep their routines from feeling stale.
+The key is to keep your members active and make sure they feel just as much a part of your fitness business as you are.

 Showcasing a client’s efforts rewards your chosen member and inspires others to stay motivated!

 3. Share playlists and crowdsource song requests

 Your members probably have favourite artists they want to work out to.
 Why not incorporate their faves into your class playlists?
 If clients love the songs you’ve been playing in class, share the playlist with them.

 Offer special classes with curated playlists.
 Some of our faves: Coachella, 80s/90s Night, The Many Phases of Taylor Swift, Backstreet Boys vs. *NSYNC, Britney vs. Beyonce, and British Invasion.
 Make sure you tease these exclusive classes on social media and have your instructors mention them at the end of classes leading up to the event!

 Don’t just see your clients in the studio or on screen, interact with them throughout the day on social media.
 One way to increase engagement is with a social media contest.
 Ask clients to tag three friends in a post or even ask for them to guess answers to trivia questions (for example, how many barre socks an instructor owns for a free pair themselves).
 Make sure you’re following the official rules for Instagram or Facebook regarding promotions.